Chapter 14. Advanced topics

 server.webserver.port

 The TCP port that the server web server will listen on.
 This default value is 8087.
-If this is changed, then a client connecting to the server would also need to change to the same value (see client.serverPort).
+If this is changed, then a client connecting to the server must also use the new value.
+For example, if the port is changed to 8088, then point a web browser at http://[hostname]:8088/sflowtrend.

 server.webserver.localonly